 Religion and Society, Religion and Law, American Religious History

 John Farina is an Associate Professor of Religious Studies at George Mason University.
+He was the Editor-in-Chief of the award-winning Paulist Press Classics of Western Spirituality (65 vols.) and Sources of American Spirituality series (25 vols.) and the General Editor of the Crossroad/Herder and Herder Spiritual Legacy series (12 vols.)
 Prior to coming to George Mason, he was a Senior Fellow at the Woodstock Theological Center at Georgetown University.
 There, he directed the Catholicism and Civic Renewal program, sponsored by the Henry Luce Foundation.
 That project explored the links between Catholicism and civil society, incorporating the disciplines of theology, law, and history.

 Dr. Farina specializes in the areas of religion and society, law and religion, American religious history, and the history of Western spirituality.

 Dr. Farina has practiced corporate and church-state law and published articles on current topics on law and religion.
-He was a member of the Healthcare Practice Group at the firm of Ice, Miller, Indianapolis, and a clerk for the Hon Harold J. Ackerman in the 3rd Cir.
-He is admitted to practice law in Indiana.
+He was a member of the Healthcare Practice Group at the firm of Ice, Miller, Indianapolis.
 He holds degrees from Vassar College (B.A.), Yale University (M.Div.), Columbia University (Ph.D.), and New York University School of Law (J.D.).